 3. Tellson’s Bank, Temple Bar, Fleet Street, London, England

 After bursting open a door of idiotic obstinacy with a weak rattle in its throat, you fell into Tellson’s down two steps, and came to your senses in a miserable little shop, with two little counters, where the oldest of men made your cheque shake as if the wind rustled it, while they examined the signature by the dingiest of windows, which were always under a shower-bath of mud from Fleet-street, and which were made the dingier by their own iron bars proper, and the heavy shadow of Temple Bar.
 If your business necessitated your seeing “the House,” you were put into a species of Condemned Hold at the back, where you meditated on a misspent life until the House came with its hands in its pockets, and you could hardly blink at it in the dismal twilight.

 It is thought that Charles Dickens based Tellson’s Bank on Child & Co Bank located at 1 Fleet Street in London.
 The bank is now owned by the Royal Bank of Scotland.
 Make sure to check it out if you are ever around!

 Soho, London, England, United Kingdom

-One of the most iconic areas London, Soho is one of the happy A Tales of Two Cities places: the nest of Doctor Manette and his daughter Lucie is located nearby.
-The passages of the novel where the doctor and Lucie, but also their friends, are spending peaceful evenings under the plane-tree are just beautiful.
-Especially in the light of the terrible events of the French Revolution in the novel, the cosy house in Soho is an eternal haven to look back and towards to.
+One of the most iconic areas of London, Soho is one of the happy A Tales of Two Cities places: the nest of Doctor Manette and his daughter Lucie is located nearby.
+The passages of the novel where the doctor and Lucie, but also their friends, are spending peaceful evenings under the plane tree are just beautiful.
+Especially in the light of the terrible events of the French Revolution in the novel, the cozy house in Soho is an eternal haven to look back and towards.